 The Four Levels of HAZMAT Suits

-Based on exposure risk level, HAZMAT suit levels range from A to B, C, and D. These levels ensure a maximum of containment and a minimum of protection, striking a balance between safety and functionality.
+HAZMAT suit levels range from A to B, C, and D, based on exposure risk level.
+These levels ensure maximum containment and minimum protection, balancing safety and functionality.

 Level A: Maximum Protection for Extreme Hazards